JonPSmith/AuthPermissions.AspNetCore/docs/concepts/permissions.md

 ## Example of using Permissions in your application

-There are two ways to use Permission to control to what a logged in user can access.
+The [AuthUser overview](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/docs/concepts/AuthUser.md#how-are-the-authp-claims-added-to-the-logging-in-user) explains how the `ClaimsPrincipal` user in ASP.NET Core gets a claim containing all the permissions that the current user has.
+There are three ways to use the user's Permission claim to control that user can access.

 ### 1. Using `HasPermission` attribute